Multiple Myeloma and Qualifying for SS Disability Benefits

 - Race.
-African-Americans are more likely to develop multiple myeloma than white people.
+African-Americans are more likely to develop multiple myeloma.

 - Family history.
 People with a family member with multiple myeloma are at greater risk.

-A doctor may discover multiple myeloma through a blood test for another condition or a routine exam.
+A doctor may discover multiple myeloma through a routine exam or a blood test taken for another condition.

-If a doctor suspects multiple myeloma, other tests will be done including urine tests, examination of bone marrow, and imaging tests used to detect bone problems such as x-rays, MRIs, CTs or positron emission topography (PET).
-The results of these tests will enable a doctor to classify the disease as stage 1, stage 2 or stage 3.
+Other tests will be done if multiple myeloma is suspected including urine tests, examination of bone marrow, and imaging tests used to detect bone problems such as x-rays, MRIs, CTs or positron emission topography (PET).
+From the results of these tests a doctor will be able to determine if the condition is stage 1, stage 2 or stage 3.
 Stage 1 is the least-aggressive stage of the disease, while stage 3 indicates an aggressive disease that could affect bone, kidneys and other organs.

-The doctor will monitor the patient’s condition for signs that the disease is progressing.
-As symptoms develop, there are some treatments which can slow the progress of multiple myeloma and help the patient manage their condition:
+As symptoms develop, however, there are some treatments which can slow the progress of multiple myeloma and help the patient manage their condition: